 What is EduVenture® VR?

 By leveraging the 360-degree video capturing technology, EduVenture® VR (EV-VR) offers teachers a user-friendly platform to design and compose low-cost, interactive VR- and AR-based learning materials (namely VITALS: Virtual Immersive Teleporting Active Learning Space) for their students.
-In VITALS, teachers can not only display 360-degree panoramic outdoor videos to students, but they can also design and input various interactive teaching elements, such as multiple choices and fill-in-the-blank questions, recordings, concept maps, to strengthen students’ learning motivation.
-With their own smartphone (iOS or Android) and a costless VR cardboard, students can access the VITALS that immerses them in a virtual field trip.
-Moreover, EV-VR mobile application has its own weblog which enables teachers to showcase and exchange their teaching materials and experience.
+In VITALS, teachers can not only display 360-degree panoramic outdoor videos to students, but they can also design and input various interactive teaching elements, such as MC questions, voice answers, portals and teleports, to strengthen students’ learning motivation.
+With their own smartphone (iOS or Android) and a VR cardboard, students can access the VITALS that immerses them in a virtual field trip.

 Why Teach with EduVenture® VR?